Jayman2000/jasons-nixos-config/Documentation/How to Install NixOS Using a Config from This Repo.md

     manager installed.
 If that command gives you an error, then you need to install the Nix package manager.

-1. Make sure that you have the `udisksctl` command installed by running this command:
+1. If you’re going to install NixOS on physical hardware, then make sure that you have the `udisksctl` command installed by running this command:

     ```nushell
     udisksctl help